Topics

 Employers should also be aware of the fact that there are special requirements with regard to the waiver of ADEA claims in settlement agreements and releases under the Older Workers Benefit Protection Act.

 Trends: Employers should be aware that the EEOC recently issued a new rule which will make it harder for employers to establish that policies that discriminate based on age were justified based on a legitimate business reason and based on a reasonable factor other than age.
 It will require employers to show that they have a stated business purpose as well as that the employer considered and sought to reduce the impact of the policy on older workers.
+The EEOC has also identified protecting older workers as one of its priorities in its Strategic Enforcement Plan.

 Employers also may reasonably anticipate a greater number of age discrimination lawsuits with the aging Baby Boomer population.

-Beth P. Zoller, J.D., Legal Editor
+Author: Beth P. Zoller, JD, Legal Editor

 This legal insight analyzes Supreme Court precedent on the Reasonable Factor Other Than Age Defense and a new EEOC rule that makes it harder for employers to establish the RFOA defense in a disparate impact discrimination claim under the ADEA.